Bipolaronic high-temperature superconductivity: Outlook

-From a materials science perspective, it is worth highlighting that the high-$T_{\mathrm{c}}$ bipolaronic superconductivity becomes notably pronounced in the most ``quantal'' regime of $t/\Omega \sim 1$ (Figure~\ref{fig:Fig1}) in which phonons and electrons are competitive energetically.
+From a materials science perspective, it is worth highlighting that the high-$T_{\mathrm{c}}$ bipolaronic superconductivity becomes notably pronounced in the most ``quantal'' regime of $t/\Omega \sim 1$ (Fig.~\ref{fig:Fig1}) in which phonons and electrons are competitive energetically.
 Here, $T_\mathrm{c}\sim 0.2 \Omega$, which could easily give rise to a $T_{\mathrm{c}} \sim 70$K for a typical value of phonon frequency $\sim 0.03$ eV if and only if the unusual limit of $t \sim \Omega$ can be achieved.
-For the material FeSe where phonon effects have been argued to be important~\cite{ZXSHENFESE} we expect the ratio of the nearest-neighbor hopping amplitude in the $x\;\mbox{-}\;y$ plane to the relevant out-of-plane phonon frequency to be $t/\Omega \sim 2\; \mbox{-}\;3$~\cite{HauleNatMater,ZXSHENFESE} (see Supplementary Information), which is close to this ideal regime.
+For the material FeSe we expect the ratio of the nearest-neighbor hopping amplitude in the $x\;\mbox{-}\;y$ plane to the relevant out-of-plane phonon frequency to be $t/\Omega \sim 2\; \mbox{-}\;3$~\cite{HauleNatMater,ZXSHENFESE} (see Appendix~\ref{Appendix:AppG}), which is close to this ideal regime.
 In addition, structural engineering of a crystal's electronic stiffness~\cite{FunctionalTMOxides}, for example, by strain or moir\'e engineering~\cite{MoireFunctional} as found in twisted bilayer graphene~\cite{MAG}, can produce a reduction in $t$ without significantly changing $\Omega$, perhaps realizing $t \sim \Omega$.
 Alternatively, functional superatomic crystal engineering~\cite{SuperatomicMaterials} may enable synthesis of crystals with light atoms on the bonds of the lattice, providing a path to high-$\Omega$ phonons, achieving $t \gtrsim \Omega$ and an even higher value of $T_\mathrm{c}$.
-Future work will be devoted to a full theoretical characterization of the phenomenology of bipolaronic high-$T_{\mathrm{c}}$ superconductivity and its manifestation in materials, thus opening a door to a new route to design principles of novel high-temperature superconductors.